 OBJECTIVE 1 Technical Knowledge Students will demonstrate technical proficiency in the accounting discipline, including the use of technical accounting knowledge to help solve problems and make decisions.
-OBJECTIVE 2 Research, Analysis and Critical Thinking Students will demonstrate the ability to critically analyze, synthesize, and evaluate information for decision making in the local, regional and global business environment.
+OBJECTIVE 2 Research, Analysis and Critical Thinking Research, Analysis and Critical decision making in the local, regional and global business environment.
 OBJECTIVE 3 Ethical Decision Making Students will demonstrate an understanding of ethics, ethical behavior and ethical decision making.
 OBJECTIVE 4 Communication Students will demonstrate the ability to communicate ideas both orally and in writing in a clear, organized and persuasive manner.
 OBJECTIVE 5 Leadership, Collaboration and Professionalism Students will demonstrate leadership skills and the ability to work cooperatively and productively to accomplish established goals.
-OBJECTIVE 6 Technology Students will demonstrate an understanding of technology issues and utilize relevant technology tools and applications to gather and evaluate information, analyze and solve problems, work interactively with other people, and develop and present conclusions.
+OBJECTIVE 6 Students will demonstrate an understate technology issues and utilize relevant tools and applications to gather and evinformation, analyze and solve problem Students will demonstrate an understanding of technology issues and utilize relevant technology tools and applications to gather and evaluate information, analyze and solve problems, work interactively with other people, and develop and present conclusions.